oemof/oemof-solph/docs/usage.rst

 Oemof has different types of *flows* but you should be aware that you cannot connect every *flow* type with every *component*.

-.. note:: See the :py:class:`~oemof.solph.network.Flow` class for all parameters and the mathematical background.
+.. note:: See the :py:class:`~oemof.solph.network.flow.Flow` class for all parameters and the mathematical background.

 Components
 ++++++++++